hyosung11/Launch-School/Courses/journal.md

 20:00 These problems are mostly understandable except for Problem 4 which I made a note to review again tomorrow.
 Time to get the kids to bed.

 20:26 I finished "Courses > JS120 Object Oriented Programming with JavaScript > Lesson 2: Functions, Objects, and Prototypes > 4.
 Practice Problems: Object Prototypes".

+21:35 I really need to stop for the night and give my brain a rest.